Extremal Numbers of Hypergraph Suspensions of Even Cycles: Lower bounds on

 \item $t'_{m,m}(x),m\ge 2:$ For this map, $t'_{m,m}(a'_{mm}) = a'_{mm}-x$, $t'_{m,m}(a_{m,m-1})=a_{m,m-1}$, verifying the second equation of (\ref{eq:d3qDefnNew}) for $i=m$.
 And, as $t'_{m,m}(a_{m+1,m})=a_{m+1,m}+a_{1,0}x = a_{m+1,m}+a_1x$, we again have

 For $i>m$ and $r=i-m\ge 1$, adding the first and third equations to themselves for $i=i$ and $i=r$ completes the verification. \end{itemize} This calculation shows that the maps defined in Table \ref{table:autDq} are all homomorphisms.
-Since replacing $x$ by $-x$ doesn't change the verification of the equations, and since $f(x)\circ f(-x)$ is the identity map for $f=t_{1,1}$, $t_{m,m+1}$, $t_{m+1,m}$, $t_{m,m}$ and $t'_{m,m}$, this implies that all these maps are automorphisms.
-This finishes the proof of Claim \ref{clm:autDq}. {$\blacksquare$}
+Since all of them are invertible, this finishes the proof of Claim \ref{clm:autDq}. {$\blacksquare$}

+\begin{rmk} It is worth mentioning here that the inverse of all the maps $f(x)$ are actually $f(-x)$ for $f\in\{t_{m,m+1}, t_{m+1,m}, t_{m,m}, t'_{m,m}\}$.
+These matrices which have equal entries along the main diagonals are called Toeplitz matrices, and in general, their inverses may or may not be Toeplitz.
+For example, $t_{1,1}(x)\circ t_{1,1}(-x)$ is not the identity map.
+While the inverse of $t_{1,1}(x)$ when restricted to finite orders can be determined using, for example, \cite{lvToeplitz2007} or by induction, for our proof it suffices to just observe that $t_{1,1}(x)$ is invertible for $x\in\bbF_q$. \end{rmk}